-The Oregon State Legislature to support a program to allow local jurisdictions to implement programs to exempt property taxes on buildings undergoing seismic retrofits for up to 15 years to help building owners offset eligible costs for seismic upgrades.
+The Oregon State Legislature passed into law Senate Bill-311 which authorizes local jurisdictions to enact programs to exempt property taxes on buildings undergoing seismic retrofits for up to 15 years to help building owners offset eligible costs for seismic upgrades.
 The proposal also suggests that the City of Portland continue to support and advocate for continued current State funding for school retrofits, extending the implementation timeline for affordable housing retrofits, and establishing an ombudsman to assist building owners in navigating the permitting, financing, and design of retrofits.
 The Policy Committee was not able to identify any direct financial subsidies to provide to building owners.

 What are other cities doing to retrofit URM buildings?

 Many cities in California – including San Francisco and Los Angeles – have already enacted policies to require the retrofit of URM buildings.
-Seattle is currently looking to adopt a policy similar to Portland’s proposed mandatory policy.
+Seattle is currently looking to adopt a policy for mandatory upgrades for URM buildings policy.

 Where can I learn more about the proposed policy and provide feedback?